 Doctors do not yet know exactly what causes Kawasaki disease.
 It is probably due to a combination of factors.

-Some children may be genetically predisposed to the condition, and environmental factors such as infections, and the way a child’s body responds to that infection, could play a part too.
+There may also be environmental factors such as infections and the way a child’s body responds to that infection, could play a part too.

-Doctors do know that children under the age of five are most often affected, and it’s more common in boys than girls.
+Doctors do know that children under the age of five are most often affected, and it is more common in boys than girls.
 It is more common in children of Japanese or Oriental background, but can affect anyone of any ethnicity.

 - feeling unwell